Post updated Feb 2018

 I have found myself explaining the role of delivery manager a lot over the last few weeks, so I thought I would share that description here to help others understand it.

-Delivery manager is sometimes used interchangeably with “scrum master” and “agile project manager” although, in different organisations, these terms might have slightly different definitions.
+Delivery manager is sometimes used interchangeably with “scrum master” and “agile project manager” although it is usually a different role and should be considered accordingly.

 I was the head of role for delivery managers at Government Digital Service (GDS) and since becoming an Agile consultant, I have helped other government departments and organisations hire and develop delivery managers.
 The description on the GDS service design manual is a good place to start and over the last few years, I have refined my thinking and the way I describe the role to others.